Gibbons-Lab/evan_rotation_notebooks/README.md

 Step 6: Navigate to the notebook titled "get_predictors.ipynb"

-Step 7: To run the "get_predictions" function, call it beneath the function itself and use (for example) get_prediction('hba1c')
+Step 7: To run the "get_predictions" function, call it beneath the function itself and use, for example:

+    get_prediction('hba1c')
     ** note that the only argument for the function is the abbreviated name you gave the feature, which should be the same name as the folder containing the intermediate files

 Step 8: Let the script run (this should take ~ 1 hour, depending on how many features you have chosen to include in the analysis)